 Application: For mites, spray on plants, making sure to get right into the centre of the plant where the mites hide.
 This needs to be done every few days as they breed very quickly.
 For aphids, monitor how effective it is and spray as needed.

 Effect on beneficials: It will also harm hover fly larvae.
+Generally once the milk has dried it will not harm beneficials.

 Comments: The milk may leave a white film on the leaves but this can be washed off.

-Usage: Caterpillars, butterflies and moths, nematodes.
+Usage: Caterpillars, butterflies and moths, nematodes, aphids.

 Source: Some grocery and health food stores.
 Produce stores and co-operatives should also stock it.